tobiscr/application-connector-manager/docs/user/technical-reference/02-20-application-gateway.md

 Application Gateway calls the registered APIs accordingly, based on the security type specified for the API in the Application CR.

 ### Provide a Custom Access Token

-Application Gateway overrides the registered API's security type if it gets a request which contains the **Access-Token** header.
+Application Gateway overrides the registered API's security type if it gets a request that contains the **Access-Token** header.
 In such a case, Application Gateway rewrites the token from the **Access-Token** header into an OAuth-compliant **Authorization** header and forwards it to the target API.

 This mechanism is suited for implementations in which an external application handles user authentication: